balaji1974/springsecurity/README.md

 c.
 When we access any resource from the server all we need to do is use the default user name "user" and the auto generated password when the server starts up.

-## Inmemory Security (Project name: inmemory-security) - Custom Security type
+## In-Memory Security (Project name: inmemory-security) - Custom Security type

 a.
 The above security cannot be used for real time senarios and hence we move to our next type which is the custom in-memory security.